n3ckl16/hk-dec-mod-parser/README.md

 ### Global
 here you need to specify the path to a single file with all the changes (doesn't depend on [Action](#action), can be absolute or relative).

-By default `./global.json` (just skip by clicking Enter), it means the directory where excuting file resides and *global.json* is the name of the file you need.
+By default `./global.json` (just skip by clicking Enter), it means the directory where executing file resides and *global.json* is the name of the file you need.
 ### Directory
 and the path for output Directory. (doesn't depend on [Action](#action), can be absolute or relative) By default `./DecorationMasterData` (just skip by clicking Enter).